 Head Start programs promote school readiness of children ages birth to five from low-income families by supporting the development of the whole child.
+Holly Area Schools services only three to four year olds in our Head Start programs.

 Head Start programs offer a variety of service models, depending on the needs of the local community.
 Many Head Start programs are based in centers and schools.
 Other programs are located in child care centers and family child care homes.
 Some programs offer home-based services that assign dedicated staff who conduct weekly visits to children in their own home and work with the parent.